Product tags

 North Carolina Warranty Deed Form

-- he or she has good and marketable title to the real estate,
+- the grantor (seller) has good and marketable title to the property,

-- he or she has the authority and power to transfer the title to the buyer, and
+- the grantor (seller) has the right and power to transfer the title to the grantee (buyer), and

-- he or she will forever defend the buyer's right to possession of the property.
+- the grantor (seller) will forever defend the grantee's (buyer's) right to possession of the property.